SkoolNotes/Taproot/2020ENG201/KBe20eng201part1.md

 	- Acting as a beacon to other people, blindly leading
 	- Why did Kurtz paint it?
 		- Kurtz is a beacon?
+		- If he identifies with the painting, why did he paint a woman?
 - > Religious Vocab

 ---